fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

   5. Support some basic permissions-based functionality
   6. Support secure (heavy air-quotes) user Login/Logout

 In keeping with the theme of my first project, I decided to build a collaborative cocktail database.
-In essence, it's a public recipe book for cocktails, including ingredients and instructions.
-Users signup, and - when logged in - could access and manipulate their own cocktail creations, as well as viewing permissions to a complete public list of all drinks and drink ingredients submitted by their fellow users.
+In essence, it's a public recipe book for cocktails, displaying drinks, ingredients and instructions created by "you" (me) and "your fellow users" (.. also me ..).
+Users signup, and - when logged in - can access and manipulate their own cocktail creations, and have viewing permissions to a complete public list of all drinks and drink ingredients submitted by their "fellow users" (Me).

-The project was a relative breeze, and I genuinely enjoyed making my app.
-I'm pretty proud of the outcome!

-:
+Honestly, I was in *the dark place* when I went into the project, but I finished with a renewed energy, and belief that I'm following the right path in pursuing engineering professionally.

+Blah blah blah.
+Here's what I did:

 1. Holy bananas, let me tell you about Corneal.
 Whoever made this project is a saint.
 One gem install later, and I had the complete framework in place, including gems, placeholders for my migrations, the complete file tree and all of the associated Model/View/Controller folders for every table.
 EVEN THE INHERITENCE OMGGGG.
 CRUD in a box.
 2. My plan for my app was very closely aligned with the project structure and relationships we build out in the earlier, (and BRUTALLY PAINFUL) playlister project, but as a result, the workflow for mine was quite intuitive.
 All in all, it took me about 12 horus to complete. ... probably less than playlister :}